 We were able to continue meeting through early 2020 at the 1978 Art Center due to Maplewood’s generosity and two galleries welcomed BAR’s next two exhibitions:

 BAR is currently scheduled for an exhibition at Drumthwacket, the New Jersey Governor’s mansion in Princeton, in the spring of 2022.

 Like everyone else, we have continued to meet virtually, through the wonders of ZOOM, and our members have continued to explore the world of book arts, paper and fabric though on-line workshops.
 Members share projects both virtually and through snail mail.
 We have never loved the post office more.

 In the fall of 2021, BAR once again had the good fortune to find a new home and partnership with the Museum of Early Trades and Crafts in Madison, NJ.
 Meetings will be held in the Museum’s handsome Education Annex (oh, the light!), and we anticipate an endless series of opportunities for workshops, exhibitions, and projects involving both BAR and the museum.

 The BAR meets once a month, currently by ZOOM.
 We hope to resume in-person meetings in November.
 BAR also has a Content Group, which meets separately at Riker Hill Art Park in Livingston.
 The schedule for both sets of meetings is posted on the Calendar page.
 All participation is voluntary, and artists of every genre are welcomed, including those brand-new to the book arts world.

-The Book Arts Roundtable hires artists and bookbinders to teach weekend workshops, it does a swap twice a year, and has created six collaborative books.
+The Book Arts Roundtable also hires artists and bookbinders to teach weekend workshops.
+We do a book swap twice a year, and an annual collaborative project.